Giving to the Foundation

 Your gift can be unrestricted and used for the most pressing needs of Edinboro University.
 You can establish a new fund or give a gift to support endowments for scholarships or programs.
 Contact the Foundation office to establish a fund or to request a list of named funds.

 Give by Check

-Make your check payable to EUP Foundation and mail to the Foundation office.
-Please indicate if you would like this designated to a specific fund.
+Make your check payable to EUP Foundation and mail it to the Foundation office.
+Indicate if you would like this designated to a specific fund.

 210 Meadville St.

 Edinboro, PA 16412

 Transfer stock from your brokerage firm to ours.
 Delivery Instructions, please print and give them to your Financial Advisor/Banker.

 Tangible Personal Property (in-kind gift)

 You may be entitled to a charitable deduction by giving gifts such as art, rare books, or other items of value.